 Another study by Contently said Fifty-four percent of consumers would consider ending a relationship with a retailer that fails to directly deliver tailor-made, relevant content.

 This range of 30%-54% is a huge loss in customer base that no business wants to see.
 Shopping online is not a new concept by any means, as we all know.
 Even small brick-and-mortar stores have been adapting to this concept over the past decade, and ventured into starting their own online retail stores.
-The first and foremost challenge everyone faces is “how to keep their product data consistent and also updated?”, so that businesses can continue to maintain their customers, and also acquire new customers faster than their competitors.
-That’s where PIM comes into picture.
+The first and foremost challenge everyone faces is how to keep product data consistent and also updated so that businesses can continue to maintain their customers, and also acquire new customers faster than their competitors.
+That’s where PIM comes into the picture.

 …or as Businesses would say “what’s in it for me?”

 Once you get past the “need for PIM” conversation, there’s always the financial aspect to this decision.
-Without getting into too many logistics of Pricing, Features, Terms of Contract, etc., we try to quantify Return on Investment (ROI).
+Without getting into too many logistics of Pricing, Features, Terms of Contract, etc., we try to quantify the return on investment (ROI).
 I’ve put together a few key benefits of implementing a PIM process and a tool within an enterprise to remind myself and also everyone reading this blog post about the merits of PIM:

 - Single view of all customer facing data.